Ag-Utkarsh/STS/README.md

 # Voice_Bot: In-Development Speech-to-Speech (STS) Model

-This project is an **in-development real-time Speech-to-Speech (STS) VoiceBot** that listens to your voice, transcribes it, generates a response using an LLM (OpenAI), and speaks the reply using ElevenLabs TTS.
-It uses Deepgram for streaming speech-to-text.
+This project is an **in-development real-time Speech-to-Speech (STS) VoiceBot** that listens to your voice, transcribes it using **Google Cloud Speech-to-Text**, generates a response using an LLM (OpenAI), and speaks the reply using ElevenLabs TTS.

 ---

 ## Features

 - **Real-time microphone input**
-- **Streaming speech-to-text** with Deepgram
+- **Streaming speech-to-text** with Google Cloud Speech-to-Text
 - **Conversational AI** using OpenAI's GPT models
 - **Streaming text-to-speech** with ElevenLabs
 - **Multithreaded pipeline** for low-latency interaction